talent-connect/connect/README.md

 Use trunk-based branching: create feature/bugfix/docs/refactor/blabla branches directly off `master` and file PRs to merge back into `master`.
 Name branches `<type>/short-hyphenated-title`, where `type` is `feat`, `fix`, `docs`, `style`, `refactor`, `test` or `chore`.

-## Note on how to use the GraphQL playground
+## Note on how to use the GraphiQL playground

-The `GraphQL` playground is a tool that allows you to test the `GraphQL API`.
+The `GraphiQL` playground is a tool that allows you to test the `GraphQL API`.
 It is available at http://localhost:3333/graphql.

 The playground is a great tool to test the API, but it is not meant to be used in production.
 It is a development tool only.

 Use it to view all the available `GraphQL` queries and mutations.
 Most queries and mutations require authentication.
 To authenticate, you need to provide a valid `JWT token`.
 You can get a valid `JWT token` by logging in to the ReDI Connect application.
 Use your browser's developer tools to view network requests.
 Once you are logged in, find the `POST /api/redUsers/login` request.
 There, copy the `jwtToken`.
-Then, in the `GraphQL` playground, click on the `HTTP HEADERS` tab.
+Then, in the `GraphiQL` playground, click on the `HTTP HEADERS` tab.
 Paste the following:

 ```
 {